Pantheism & Religious Arguments

 The existence of divinity has neither been proven nor disproven, so belief and perspective one way or the other is entirely up to the individual, with reasonable conjecture to either claim.
 Psychology plays a major role in a person's belief for inclination in believing one way or another given their experiences and biases.
 Some problems emerge out of biases as they commonly lead to erroneous conclusions instead of informed closure.
 Sources of criticism towards the pro-divinity arguments are often in the conclusions themselves.
 Let us consider the following scenarios commonly held as objects of indirect and weaker anti-divinity arguments: None of these are valid reasons for believing in the supreme being, however none of them are valid points as anti-divinity arguments either, since they point to the faults of ignorant people and not the pro-divinity argument.
 Unfortunately for everyone else, the symptoms of these points are witch hunts, book burning/banning, crusades, and people like Todd Kincannon.
 It is important to refrain from judging divinity's existence based on the temperaments, views, and actions of others.
 If behavioral faults or delusional claims discredit the credence of an individual, then it is also true that the individual doesn't speak for divinity.

 Some believers argue that life is meaningless and that a person is absent of morals without "a higher power."
 These arguments are tired.
 Belief in divinity is not a requirement to know that life is a blessing, to know how to be a good person, and to find a purpose in one's life.
-Alternatively stated, if one needs to find a moral construct in the solace of an idol, then something is seriously wrong with them psychologically.
+Alternatively stated, if one needs to find a moral construct in the solace of an idol, then something is profoundly wrong with them psychologically.
 Given the points outlined in the section on faith and the ones here, one may find a better understanding of whether they are faithful or critical without the disillusionment of misattributes.

 Return to top